Nar Phu Trek

 - Impressive journey to explore Himlung Himal and the landscapes

-- Kang la 5315m valley offers an awesome view of the whole Annapurna Himalayan ranges.
+- Kang la 5315m valley presents an awesome view of the whole Annapurna Himalayan ranges.

 - Exotic hidden villages “Nar and Phu”, Many ancient monasteries and chortens.

-- Visit old Buddhist monastery in Braga village – Explore beautiful Manang village
+- Visit old Buddhist monastery in Braga village situated nearby Manang.

 - Encounter with wild Monkeys, Musk deer, snow leopards, and blue sheep, and many other wild creatures